An average person spends around six to eight hours of their day in bed. Proper sleep is essential for the proper working of the brain and body.

 - Low Thread Count – On the other hand, low thread count also doesn’t mean that the sheet will be of poor quality.
 A huge factor is the thread that is used to weave the fabric.
 For example, Combed Cotton sheets with a 200 thread count can be one of the most comfortable.

 - Make sure it fits the mattress (depth) – Although this one seems like an obvious thing, its imperative to make sure the sheet you choose will fit the mattress you have, especially if you have a mattress topper, which can affect the depth measurements of the sheet.

-- Check the Return Policy – Before investing in new bedsheets, research the company and figure out their policies.
-Moreover, it’s also better to opt for a bedsheet that comes with a return policy, so you have the option to back out if it doesn’t suit your needs.
+- Check the Return Policy – Before investing in new bedsheets, research the company and determine their policies.
+Moreover, it’s also better to opt for a bedsheet with a return policy, so you can back out if it doesn’t suit your needs.

 - Consider the Rest of the Room – Before finalizing the color of the sheet, keep in mind the color scheme throughout the room.

 - Mix and Match – Different bedsheet materials have different qualities.
 However, you don’t have to stick with just one.
-You can mix and match the different materials between the fitted and flat sheets, as well as the pillow covers.
+You can mix and match the different materials between the fitted and flat sheets and the pillow covers.